CloudReactor/cloudreactor-procwrapper/README.md

                             embedded mode.
 By default, the file format is assumed to be in JSON.
 Specify multiple times to include multiple locations.
       --config-merge-strategy {DEEP,SHALLOW,REPLACE,ADDITIVE,TYPESAFE_REPLACE,TYPESAFE_ADDITIVE}
                             Merge strategy for merging configurations.
 Defaults to 'DEEP', which does not require mergedeep.
-Besides the 'SHALLOW' strategy, all other strategies require the mergedeep python package to be installed.
+Besides the 'SHALLOW' strategy, all other strategies require the mergedeep extra to be installed.
       --overwrite-env-during-resolution
                             Overwrite existing environment variables when resolving them --config-ttl CONFIG_TTL